gabiseabra/virgeo-exercise/readme.md

 ## Requirements

-For detailed system requirements and dependencies, please refer to the [requirements.md](requirements.md) file.
+For the requirements of the assignment that started this project, please refer to the [requirements.md](requirements.md) file.